fishcus/KAP-manual/en/model/cube_build/customize_build.en.md

 2. Set your own implementation for customized build

-   You have to implement your own Java class for customized cube build, put the class under `$KYLIN_HOME/ext` and retart Kyligence Enterprise.
+   You have to implement your own Java class for customized cube build, put your jar under `$KYLIN_HOME/ext` and restart Kyligence Enterprise.

    For how to implement this Java class, please refer to [Developer Guide for Implementing Java Class of  Customized Cube Build](../../appendix/customized_build_dev_guide.en.md).

-   Then specify your java class name in **Java Class for Customized Incremental Build**, as well as its initilization parameter in **Class Initialization Parameter**.
+   Then specify your Java class name in **Java Class for Customized Incremental Build**.

    You can also specify class initialization parameter for your Java class.
 For example, you can pass the column name(s) which should be used in the WHERE clause for the new data selection.
 Use comma as the separator if it contains multiple values.

 3. Click **Submit** to save this model.

-4. Creat a cube based on the model above.
+4. Create a cube based on the model above.

 5. Submit a build job with a number range using REST API.